friedelschoen/gitin/README.md

 - Detects submodules (from `.gitmodules`) and links them as web pages.
 - Atom feed of the commit log (`commits.xml`).
 - Atom feed of the tags/refs (`tags.xml`).
-- Generation of json-data, containing all commits and references (`commits.json`).
+- Generation of JSON data, containing all commits and references (`commits.json`).
 - Once pages are generated (which can be relatively slow), serving them is fast, simple, and resource-efficient, requiring only a basic HTTP file server.

 ## Limitations

-- **Not ideal for large repositories** (2000+ commits), as generating diffstats is resource-intensive.
+- Not ideal for large histories (2000+ commits), as generating diffstats is resource-intensive.
-- **Not suitable for repositories with many files**, as directory browsing is not supported yet.
+- Not suitable for repositories with many files, as directory browsing is not supported yet.
-- **Assumes a linear history** from `HEAD`, making it unsuitable for repositories with many branches.
+- Assumes a linear history from `HEAD`, making it unsuitable for repositories with many branches.

   For large repositories or those with complex histories, consider using `cgit` or modifying `gitin` to run as a CGI program.

-- **Initial generation can be slow**, though incremental updates are faster due to caching.
+- Initial generation can be slow, though incremental updates are faster due to caching.
 - Does not support some dynamic features of `cgit`, such as:
   - Snapshot tarballs for each commit.
   - File tree per commit.